junxit/us-congress-bills-111/metadata.md

 - 2009-03-31 — Introduced in House
 - 2009-03-31 — Referred to the House Committee on Small Business.
 - 2009-03-31 — Referred to the Subcommittee on Rural Development, Entrepreneurship and Trade.
+- 2009-04-30 — Forwarded by Subcommittee to Full Committee (Amended) by Voice Vote .
+- 2009-04-30 — Subcommittee Consideration and Mark-up Session Held.
+- 2009-05-13 — Provisions of measure incorporated into H.R.
+2352.
+- 2009-07-28 — Considered under suspension of the rules. (consideration: CR H8912-8915)
+- 2009-07-28 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+1803.
+- 2009-07-28 — Motion to reconsider laid on the table Agreed to without objection.
+- 2009-07-28 — Ms. Velazquez moved to suspend the rules and pass the bill, as amended.
+- 2009-07-28 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H8912-8913)
+- 2009-07-28 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H8912-8913)